Medical expert of the article

 Pathomorphology of lupus erythematosus and lupus nephritis

-The morphological picture of lupus nephritis is distinguished by significant polymorphism.
-Along with the histological changes characteristic of glomerulonephritis in general (proliferation of glomerulus cells, expansion of mesangium, changes in basilar membranes of capillaries, involvement of tubules and interstitium), specific morphological signs (fibrinoid necrosis of capillary loops, pathological changes of cellular nuclei (karyorexis and karyopicnosis), sharp focal thickening of the basal membranes of glomerular capillaries in the form of "wire loops", hyaline thromes would, hematoxylin bodies.
+The morphological picture of lupus nephritis is characterized by significant polymorphism.
+Along with histological changes characteristic of glomerulonephritis in general (proliferation of glomerular cells, expansion of the mesangium, changes in the basement membranes of the capillaries, damage to the tubules and interstitium), specific (although not pathognomonic) morphological signs of lupus nephritis are noted: fibrinoid necrosis of capillary loops, pathological changes in cell nuclei (karyorrhexis and karyopyknosis), sharp focal thickening of the basement membranes of the glomerular capillaries in the form of "wire loops", hyaline thrombi, hematoxylin bodies.

-Clinical options for lupus nephritis
+Clinical variants of lupus nephritis

-- Active jade.
+- Active nephritis.

 - Rapidly progressive lupus nephritis.